Your organic chemistry class is just around the corner.

 - Review SN1/SN2 reactions

-- Review alkyne reactions with a focus on KET (Keto Enol Tautomerization)
+- Review alkyne reactions with a focus on the KET (Keto Enol Tautomerization) reaction and mechanism

 More importantly, look for similarities in the reactions, mechanisms and pattern of the products for each reaction.

-In reality, once you find the patterns you simply have to study the overall ‘pattern theme’ allowing the individual pieces to slowly fall into place with practice.
+In reality, once you find the patterns, you simply have to study the overall ‘pattern theme’ which allows the individual pieces to slowly fall into place with practice.